dharshini1064/dharshini1064/README.md

 **About Me!**

-- 👨🏽‍💻 I’m currently a CSE Pre-Final yeasr student at SRM Institute of Technology
+- 👨🏽‍💻 I’m currently a CSE Pre-Final year student at SRM Institute of Technology
 - 🌱 I’m currently exploring Data science with a big interest in Data analytics.
 - 💬 Ask me about anything, I love to answer!
 - 📫 Email me at [ds0348@srmist.edu.in](mailto:ds0348@srmist.edu.in).